HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/virtual_portal/vp_reference/vp_command_ref/portal_cfg_adm_vp/advp_cfgtsk_create.md

 -   Specifying the parameter and value that is preceded by -D on the command line.
 -   Defining them in the file wkplc.properties.

+    !!! note
-    **Note:** The property file must be encoded in the ISO 8859-1 character encoding format.
+        The property file must be encoded in the ISO 8859-1 character encoding format.

 -   **AIX®**